Dads (band): I'll Be the Tornado and breakup

 When asked about the breakup of Dads, Bradley stated that the band's breakup was a matter of their personal friendships.
 He said that the project became increasingly stressful as the band continued to grow and started opening for larger acts, and was concerned that the band would not look professional while still trying to "have fun" playing music.
 The vocalist commented, "everything just kind of came to a head, and we all decided to just go away, like, 'let’s just part and do our own thing.'"

-Post-breakup activities
+Post-breakup

-John Bradley was diagnosed with cancer in 2016.
-He is currently in remission.
+John Bradley was diagnosed with testicular cancer in 2016.
+He is currently in remission, and has since released new music as early as 2017.